-My day job is in the legal department for a telecommunications company.
-I am the lead negotiator.
-My job is to bring people together, people from opposite camps, from all different parts of the country to agree on how they’re going to do business.
+I worked in the legal department for a telecommunications company for 17 years as the lead negotiator.
+I will use my many years of contract negotiation training and experience to bring people together, people from opposite camps, to help minimize the Capitol gridlock and expand bi-partisan cooperation, collaboration and respect.
 I will be working to bring people together, to fulfill our common values.
 I disapprove of the politics of those who seek to disrespect people and disparage entire communities in pursuit of politics of intolerance and division.
-I want to work with the Minnesota House to get things done for all of our people, for those who work, do business and raise families in our community.
+I want to work with the Minnesota House to get things done for all the hard working people and families in our community.